sjpt/metaballsWebgl/README.md

 The final marching phase generates 5 triangles for every voxel.
 Most voxels have no surface and all the triangles are 'dummy' triangles with three 'dummy' vertices; almost none of the voxels use all 5 triangles.
 The shaders are written to minimize time spent handling dummy vertices and triangles; the purpose of the voxel relevance pass is to assist that.
 Nevertheless the intrinsic overhead (outside the shaders) of handling vertices and triangles meanss that nearly 50% of the gpu time goes into handling these dummy triangles.

 The optimizations mean that the flow is highly non-uniform, and likely to behave very poorly on older gpus, and gpus in many tablets and phones.

-## tracking
-### Colours
-Colours may be added as a fourth channel in the input sphere definition.
-They are tracked through the system, being blended as apporpriate.
-The blending tends to obscure computational inaccuracies arising from the gridded nature of the algorithm.

-### ids
-The id (sphere humber in the input array) can be tracked through the system, and the result used for colouring or to control other shader attributes.
-In the default test setup different ids are mapped to random different colours.

-Blending is not appropriate for ids.
-The system attempts to keep track of the closest (most influential) sphere at any point.
-The nature of the gridding means that this does not give clean edges between the id regions.

-## shaders
-The system provides a very basic shader, or can operate by inserting necessary patches to the three standard material.

-Additionally, the user can provide additional patches.
-For example we have a patch that provides 3d texturing (along the lines of various generations of Organic Art).
-This is not currently publically available.

 ### three.js note
 three.js is an excellent framework, but we have had some issues with this project, which is somewhat outside the normal use of three.js.